2023-2024 EEAA Board

 Shirley Farrell has been teaching environmental education all of her life.
 As a gifted specialist, she was able to include environmental education into her classes and facilitated school gardens and outdoor classrooms, bird festivals, water festivals, and backpack teaching kits focused on different topics for teachers to use outdoors.
 She is an avid bird-watcher and loves to garden and hike.
 She has served on the EEAA board for almost 20 years and currently serves as the treasurer for EEAA.

-Renee Simmons Raney was raised on a mystical dairy farm in Choccolocco, Alabama.
-She spoke to the animals, interacted with the fairy folk, and learned to respect even the tiniest portions of the natural world.
-Most people lose touch with the enchantment…but not Renee.
-As she grew up, she learned to share this magic with others to inspire a respect for natural landscapes and the conservation of wild places and land.
-Renee is Parks Superintendent for Cheaha State Park, the oldest and highest park in Alabama!
-Before officially joining the parks team, she was the director of the nationally accredited Georgia-Alabama Land Trust’s Conservation Education Institute.
-Over the past three decades Renee has created, researched, developed, implemented, and assessed interpretive and EE programs for over a million participants through her work with Alabama State Parks, Jacksonville State University Field Schools, and the Anniston Museum of Natural History.
+Renee is the Chief of Interpretation for Alabama State Parks.
+Most people lose touch with “fairy tale” enchantment as they grow up…but not Renee.
+She learned to sustain and share this magic with others to inspire a respect for nature and the conservation of wild places through storytelling and unique EE programs.
+Over the past three decades Renee has researched, developed, implemented, and assessed interpretive and EE programs for over a million participants throughout her career with Alabama State Parks, Georgia-Alabama Land Trust, Jacksonville State University Field Schools, and the Anniston Museum of Natural History.
+She is certified in “Measuring EE Outcomes” through Cornell University and has served on the EEAA Board for 19 years.

 I have spent my entire life wandering around in the woods.
 I spent my formative years as an indentured field assistant to my dad who is an ichthyologist.
 I graduated with a B.S. in biology from Berry College in Rome GA.
 I nearly became a botanist, but ultimately my love for turtles and snakes won out.
 I spent several years doing biological consulting work across the southeast then became a field assistant at the Jones Ecological Research station in SW Georgia.
 I ended up doing my master's work there through Auburn University on seed dispersal by gopher tortoises (botany AND herps!). currently employed by the State Department of Education as the Biology Specialist for the Auburn University region of the Alabama Science In Motion program.
 My wife is the chair of the biology dept at AUM and I have three children.
 I enjoy all outdoor activities and documenting my interesting finds on iNaturalist.